-For most people, Christmas gifts often amount to sock drawer reboots, jumpers you never asked for and passive aggressive attacks on personal hygiene via toiletry sets.
-As this guide to the best gifts for guitar players proves, guitarists are actually way easier to buy for.
+For most people, buying gifts often amounts to sock drawer reboots, jumpers you never asked for and passive aggressive attacks on personal hygiene via toiletry sets.
+Thankfully, as this guide to the best gifts for guitar players proves, guitarists are actually way easier to buy for.

 There's the long-term pleasure promised by a three-pack of strings or a guitar-specific tool set to make sure the guitarist in your life is never caught short.
 You could even open a whole new world of sonic possibilities for your designated guitar geek with a tone-bending stomp box, or a humble capo.
 If your giftee is all about saving the planet, we've even included a snazzy vegan guitar strap.

 The good news?
 Being thoughtful doesn't have to mean draining your budget entirely.
 When it comes to guitarists, useful trumps expensive every time...